+All drivers must be current SIU students, faculty, and staff; be eighteen years of age or older and hold a valid driver's license.
 Enterprise vehicles reserved through SIU come with a WEX Fleet Card.
 A sport club member may choose to use the WEX Fleet Card for fuel purchases during the approved travel period.
 The WEX Fleet Card cannot be used for non-fuel purchases.
 After the conclusion of the trip, the fuel expenses will be deducted from the sport club's RSS account.
+The Competitive Sports Office is not liable for any vehicle or personal damage or any loss, theft, or destruction of personal property.